xyproto/algernon/README.md

 Features
 --------

-* HTTP/2
+* Supports HTTP/2.
-* The use of Lua allows short development cycles, where code is interpreted when the page is refreshed.
+* Works on OS X and Linux.
 * Algernon is compiled to native.
 It's reasonably fast.
+* The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
+* The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed.

 Screenshot